Skip to content

 01

-Regular sauna use isn't a trend — it's one of the most well-studied wellness practices on the planet.
-The landmark Kuopio Ischemic Heart Disease study followed 2,315 men for over 20 years and the results changed how we think about heat therapy.
+Regular sauna use is one of the most well-studied wellness practices in the peer-reviewed literature.
+The landmark Kuopio Ischemic Heart Disease Risk Factor Study followed 2,315 men in Finland over more than 20 years, and the published findings reframed how researchers think about heat therapy.

 63%